uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 `$ git push -u origin [branch name]`

-Intergrate changes from the remote repo to the local branch:
+Integrate changes from the remote repo to the local branch:

 `$ git pull`